apache/trafficserver/doc/developer-guide/api/functions/TSRecYAMLConfigParse.en.rst

 .. var:: const char* record_name

     A null-terminated string with the record name which was built when parsing the YAML file.
 Example: `proxy.config.diags.debug.enabled`.
+    Use this to validate or do any check base on a record name.

 .. var:: TSYaml value_node